tymyrddin/purple/source/docs/adversarial-ai/index.rst

 Attacks on learned models
 --------------------------------------

 Why use evasion?
 It's the cheapest attack.
-No access to training data, no model weights needed—just the ability to probe inputs and observe outputs.
+No access to training data, no model weights needed, just the ability to probe inputs and observe outputs.
 In war, it means you can hide tanks from AI surveillance without changing anything about the AI itself.